React-Chandigarh/Organisation-Readme/CodeOfConduct.md

-This is a forum for developers in Chandigarh and Tricity area, who are interested in building something using technology and want to collaborate with other developers who share similar interests.
+This is a group for developers in Chandigarh and Tricity area, who are interested in building something using technology and want to collaborate with other developers who share similar interests.

 * Please remember to be respectful and considerate to other members of the group at all times.